Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty

 For ease of comparison, we chose to display the correlation matrices instead of the covariance matrices since they are directly related.
 The correlation matrices estimated with the three methods are compared in Figure \ref{fig:COV}.
 The mini-tiles estimation (top left) is very similar to the bootstrapping estimation (bottom left), but noisier.
 In both cases, the central angular distances (in arcmin and on a logarithmic scale) show higher correlation than the rest, corresponding to the transition between the 1- and 2-halo regimes.
 For the mini-tiles estimation, we added the uncertainty of the IC correction in quadrature to the diagonal of the covariance matrix.

 However, the Jackknife estimation (top right) is markedly different from the other methods.
 It shows a strong correlation between all angular separations, indicating a problem with the implementation.
 As we will discuss in the next section, there exists a signal variation between the different fields that violates the validity condition for the internal covariance estimation in this particular implementation.
 The other estimations are less affected by this issue due to the fact that they are based on smaller and more homogeneous regions.
-Considering that we prefer to avoid the mini-tile approach because its strong dependence on the IC value and the worse performance of the Jackknife estimation, we adopted the bootstrapping one as our default approach to estimate the covariance matrices.
+Considering that we prefer to avoid the mini-tile approach because of its strong dependence on the IC value and the worse performance of the Jackknife estimation, we adopted the bootstrapping one as our default approach to estimate the covariance matrices.